Skip to Content

 API

-Wrapper macro for expression to automatically manage call stack frames.
+Wrapper macro for expression to automatically manage call stack frames without checking for errors.

 Parameters